Peippo1/marketing-analytics-pipeline/README.md

 - Create a virtual environment
 - Install all project dependencies from `requirements.txt`
 - Warn you if the `.streamlit/secrets.toml` file is missing (needed for Google Sheets integration)
+- Installs base dependencies only; Airflow and Streamlit now have their own environment files:
+  - `requirements-airflow.txt`
+  - `requirements-streamlit.txt`

 ## 🧩 Google Sheets CRM Integration